Chetan-Synectiks/common-workflow-service/workflow/pseudocode.md

 ```
 # Get task status of a resource between two dates

-get no of pending,inprogress,completed tasks/substages of a particular resource.
+Get the number of completed, inprogress and pending tasks of a resource in between dates

 Method : GET